Funding for Refugees and Asylum Seekers

 Students who are seeking asylum in the UK may not be eligible for home funding and therefore face a significant barrier to obtaining a University education.

-To apply you must have submitted, or be a dependent* of someone who has submitted, an asylum application before you applied to the University through UCAS and you must be able to demonstrate that you applied for asylum on arrival in the UK and before an application to study was made to the University.
-OR you must be someone or a dependent* of someone who has been granted discretionary leave as a result of an asylum claim.
+To apply you must have submitted, or be a dependant** of someone who has submitted, an asylum application before you applied to the University through UCAS and you must be able to demonstrate that you applied for asylum on arrival in the UK and before an application to study was made to the University.
+OR you must be someone or a dependant* of someone who has been granted discretionary leave/immigration permission as a result of an asylum claim.

 * A 'home' student is one who meets certain UK residence criteria.
 These are the same criteria as apply to eligibility for home funding from Student Finance.